une-s/MakeChat-Enhancinator/README.md

 A userscript to make Zobe.com better, as the website's development has been discontinued.

 The script has so far been tested in FireFox and Chrome.
+Best compatibility with Firefox.

 # How to Get